Regulatory technology

-Regulatory technology, Abrv: RegTech, is the use of information technology to enhance regulatory and compliance processes.
+Regulatory technology (RegTech) is the use of information technology to enhance regulatory and compliance processes.
 RegTech is most usefully applied to heavily regulated industries and activities such as financial services, gaming, healthcare, pharmaceutical, energy and aviation.

 Regulatory technology broadly seeks to produce cost savings to financial industry and government regulators through the course of their daily operations.
 To do so, regulatory technology platforms emphasize regulatory monitoring, reporting and compliance, and aims to enhance transparency to remove ambiguity from regulations and provide higher quality outcomes at a lower cost.

 Origin

 At a governmental level, the FCA was the first governmental body to establish and promote the term RegTech, defining this as: "RegTech is a sub-set of FinTech that focuses on technologies that may facilitate the delivery of regulatory requirements more efficiently and effectively than existing capabilities".

 In March 2015, a report by the UK Government Chief Scientific Adviser, stated that "FinTech has the potential to be applied to regulation and compliance to make financial regulation and reporting more transparent, efficient and effective – creating new mechanisms for regulatory technology, RegTech".